pepitooo/crypto-currency-hard-wallet/README.md

 - usb stick with encrypted data in it, like the [home made tezor](https://steemit.com/trezor/@furion/build-yourself-a-trezor)
 - your memory and brain

-There is a big down side on this solution, what happend if your house or flat is on fire?
+There is a big down side with this solution, what happend if your house or flat is on fire?
 Can you be sure that your cold wallet will not melt like snow under sun ?
 I don't have millions dollars in crypto currency, but I want to keep safe.

 ## My solution hard wallet DIY

-First for the solution I go for you need to have some tools, and motivation.
+First for the solution I'm going for you need to have some tools, and motivation.
 I want to print a kind of paper wallet on hard and almost undestructive material.

 I looked for a solution I can do alone at home, or safe place with offline tools.

 ### Principal idea

 My future wallet need to be in metal, with public and private key on it, not reconizable as crypto currency wallet by thief.
+I didn't want to spend money on it,

 ### How to make it real ?

 I build recently a [CNC machine](https://en.wikipedia.org/wiki/Numerical_control) so it was perfect to use it for this project.
-By engraving a QRCode on each face of a piece of metal, it should do the job.
+Engraving a QRCode on each face of a piece of metal should do the job.

 - One QRCode for the wallet address
 - One QRCode for the private key

 I can control my CNC with [Chilipeppr](http://chilipeppr.com/grbl) witch can be ran offline, but I had no idea how to create my GCode for it using and offline solution.
-I spend time to look for it, found nothing so I decide to make my own software.
+I spend time to look for it, but I found nothing so I decide to make my own software.

 I'm a beginer for using CAD tools to create a complex QRCode without error manually.
 I looked the GCode structure, it's a list of command to move the drill.
 Generating it using a program is not difficult.

 ### Python and QRCode

-I choose python because it's simple, and work on all platform.
+I choose python because it's simple, and work on all platform and there is a tonne of library.
 I found a lib able to create qrcode from a text, the only thing to do then it's to generate a file for the cnc machine.

 No need to do it, I did it and you can use it and modify it as you like.